-Icon Description Connector Connectors illustrate communication links between Parts to fulfill the structure's purpose, typically in a Composite Structure diagram. -@- Assembly An Assembly connector bridges a component's required interface (Component1) with the provided interface of another component (Component2), typically in a Component diagram.
-Role Binding Role Binding is the mapping between a Collaboration Use's internal roles and the respective Parts required to implement a specific situation, typically in a Composite Structure diagram. ्रिल Represents The Represents connector indicates that a Collaboration is used in a classifier, typically in a Composite Structure diagram. ਼ੌ- ^ਕ Occurrence An Occurrence relationship indicates that a Collaboration represents a classifier, in a Composite Structure diagram. □ Delegate A Delegate connector defines the internal assembly of a component's external Ports and Interfaces, on a Component diagram.
+Icon Description Connector Connectors illustrate communication links between Parts to fulfill the structure's purpose, typically in a Composite Structure diagram. -@- Assembly An Assembly connector bridges a component's required interface (Component1) with the provided interface of another component (Component2), typically in a Component diagram. [□] ✓ Delegate A Delegate connector defines the internal assembly of a component's external Ports and Interfaces, on a Component diagram.
+Role Binding Role Binding is the mapping between a Collaboration Use's internal roles and the respective Parts required to implement a specific situation, typically in a Composite Structure diagram. ्रैन Represents The Represents connector indicates that a Collaboration is used in a classifier, typically in a Composite Structure diagram. ূন Occurrence An Occurrence relationship indicates that a Collaboration represents a classifier, in a Composite Structure diagram.